 Recognize the Question

-• Pay close attention: Before responding, make sure you comprehend the question completely.
+- Pay close attention: Before responding, ensure you fully understand the question.

-• Request further information: Never hesitate to ask the interviewer for more information if you have any questions.
+- Request further information: Never hesitate to ask the interviewer for more details if you have any questions.

 Arrange Your Responses

-• Keep it brief and pertinent: Make sure your responses are precise, succinct, and pertinent.
+- Keep it brief and relevant: Ensure your responses are precise, concise, and pertinent.

 Highlight Your Background